itaibiton/cyfox-auth/README.md

 - Node.js (v14 or later recommended)
 - Firebase project and credentials
-- GitHub and Facebook developer accounts for OAuth setup
+- GitHub developer accounts for OAuth setup
 - Environment variables configured for Firebase and social providers

 ## Installation